vonglasow/atoum-documentation/source/en/cookbooks/framework.inc.rst

 All the arguments of atoum are available.

-It's therefore, for example, possible to give a configuration file like this:
+It's therefore, for example, possible to give a configuration file like this :

 .. code-block:: php